5 Ways to Experience a Unique Culture in North America

 Editorial Team

 Let your senses guide you as you explore our parks, public markets, exhibits, exclusive events and first-class restaurants.
-Let yourself be carried away by a festive atmosphere and a culture known the world over for its unique vibe, innovative spirit, and daring cultural initiatives.
+Soak up the festive atmosphere and a culture known the world over for its unique vibe, creative energy, and bold artistic spirit.
+Not sure where to start?
+Our list of must-see attractions is a great place to start.

-Here are 5 cultural experiences that are not to be missed:
+Here are 5 cultural experiences you won’t want to miss in Québec City:

 • 1

-A cultural and geographic crossroads, Québec City is like a bridge between Europe and the Americas and is a steadfast guardian of the French language in the New World.
-The city offers a host of attractions and events that promote its francophone roots and is a destination of choice for learning French as a second language.
+A cultural and geographic crossroads, Québec City is a bridge between Europe and the Americas and a proud guardian of the French language in the New World.
+It’s a top destination for learning French as a second language and offers a wide array of attractions and events that celebrate its francophone roots.

-Step into one of Québec City's folk bars, where you can sing along to timeless favourites or uncover Québec classics.
-Immerse yourself in an atmosphere brimming with regional charm as you mingle with the locals.
+Step into one of Québec City's folk bars, where you can sing along to timeless tunes or discover classic Québec songs.
+The atmosphere is full of regional flavour, and locals are always happy to share a moment.

 • 2

-One of the best reasons to visit the city is its incredible food scene.
-Québec City is blessed with an abundance of passionate chefs who are continuously raising the culinary bar, skilfully reinventing classics and developing new trends that showcase Québec’s fantastic local agriculture
+One of the best reasons to visit the city is its vibrant food culture.
+Québec City is home to an impressive community of passionate chefs who constantly push the boundaries—reinventing beloved classics and creating new culinary trends that highlight the region’s outstanding local ingredients.

-Savour Québec City's world-class restaurants and Nordic cuisine, take part in a gourmet tour, eat local in public markets, treat your taste buds to French cuisine, visit the craft breweries, and be sure to try a poutine, the craziest meal in Québec!
+Savour Québec City's Nordic cuisine, take part in a gourmet tour, eat local in public markets, treat your taste buds to French cuisine, visit the craft breweries, and be sure to try a poutine, the craziest meal in Québec!

 • 3